Keeper® Security Adds Support For Hardware Security Keys As Sole 2FA Method

-"Cybercriminals are creative and relentless in their mission to break historically secure solutions," said Craig Lurey, CTO and Co-founder of Keeper Security.
-"In response, many organizations are transitioning to hardware-based 2FA devices like YubiKey.
+“Cybercriminals are creative and relentless in their mission to break historically secure solutions,” said Craig Lurey, CTO and Co-founder of Keeper Security.“In response, many organisations are transitioning to hardware-based 2FA devices like YubiKey.
 With Keeper, administrators can now enforce the use of a hardware security key as the sole 2FA option, empowering users with a simple and user-friendly, but highly secure authentication method."

 While support for hardware security keys is not new to Keeper®, users were previously required to have a backup 2FA option in addition to their security key.
 Now, enterprise and consumer users alike can have a security key as their only 2FA method.
 Keeper enables users to have multiple security keys, allowing users to have backup keys, keys in multiple locations or keys for multiple devices.